MOXA-ISD/developer-docs/docs/edge-appdev-south.md

 ---
 id: edge-appdev-south
-title: Southbound APP SDK
+title: Protocol APP SDK
 ---

 In this quickstart, you learn how to develop a data acquisition APP(Southbound APP) that meets thingspro needs.

 ## Overview

-General Overview of Southbound APP is composed by
+General Overview of Protocol APP is composed by

 - Fieldbus Controller
 - Configuration